DerKevinRiehl/bondTradingDataSqliteDbConverterR/README.md

 **What you will find here:**
 The repository consists of...
-- explanations of the data structure of trading bond data offered by ??
+- explanations of the data structure of TRACE Academic and Enhanced Historical data offered by FINRA.
 - documentation how to use the code implementation in R
 - a [ready to run program](https://github.com/DerKevinRiehl/bondTradingDataSqliteDbConverterR/blob/main/code.r) that enables you to convert your data into a database